New Jersey DWI/DUI Lawyer

-Experienced Drunk Driving Defense Attorney Fights DUI/DWI Charges for Clients in Camden, Gloucester, Burlington, Atlantic, Salem, Mercer, and Cape May County, and Throughout NJ
+Experienced Drunk Driving Defense Attorney Fights DUI/DWI Charges for Clients in Camden County, Gloucester County, Burlington County, Atlantic County, Salem County, Mercer County, Cape May County, and Throughout NJ

 Facing a drunk driving charge in South Jersey is often frightening and overwhelming.
 In addition to resulting in monetary fines and penalties, a DUI/DWI conviction could result in the loss of your driver’s license, insurance surcharges, motor vehicle points, suspension of registration, and even incarceration.
 Further still, if your job requires any type of driving, you may find yourself unemployed after being convicted of drunk driving since you can no longer drive to work.

 Hiring an experienced New Jersey DUI / DWI attorney to help you navigate the complexities of NJ drunk driving statutes will ensure that you present the best possible defense to counter the charges filed against you.
 Jill R. Cohen has defended many DUI/DWI cases in New Jersey and Pennsylvania and litigated in municipal courts in Pennsauken, Winslow, Voorhees, Monroe, Deptford, Hammonton, Atlantic City, and throughout South Jersey.

 She has also worked as a Camden County, New Jersey criminal prosecutor for Driving Under the Influence and Driving While Intoxicated charges.
 This has allowed Jill Cohen to become familiar with the techniques prosecutors use and how she can better defend her clients against them in the court of law.
 Her experiences working as a prosecutor and for a law firm that is exclusively devoted to DUI defense has given her all of the necessary tools needed to help you with your New Jersey drunk driving charge.